TechGrounds-Cloud8/cloud8-benbui797/05_Cloud_1/AWS-02_Pricing.md

 Traditionally, a company would have to invest in hardware (servers, connections, devices) and also have to maintain it.
 By using the cloud, there is no investment required up-front.
 So a lot of CAPEX is moved to OPEX (you pay for what you use).

-OPEX can be deducted from the profit (and therefor save on taxes).
+OPEX can be deducted from the profit (and therefore saved on taxes).
 The goal of any company is to maximize output relative to OPEX.
 In this way, OPEX represents a core measurement of a company's efficiency over time.